 What’s happening in this project?

-By using the data contained in Tommy’s Net, our researchers want to develop an online risk calculator, taking into account several factors that are linked to miscarriage, such as the number of previous pregnancy losses, height, weight, age, smoking status, alcohol intake and folic acid intake.
-The calculator will give women an estimate of how likely it is that they will have a live birth and will point them in the direction of lifestyle advice to reduce their chances of having a miscarriage.
-Women will also be advised about whether there are any tests that they should have before trying to get pregnant, which can then be discussed with their healthcare provider.
+By using the data contained in Tommy’s Net, our researchers are developing an online risk calculator, taking into account several factors that are linked to miscarriage, such as the number of previous pregnancy losses, height, weight, age, smoking status, alcohol intake and folic acid intake.
+The calculator will give women an estimate of how likely it is that they will conceive, along with their chances of having a live birth, and will point them in the direction of lifestyle advice to improve their chances of having a successful pregnancy.
+Women will be advised about whether there are any tests that they should have before trying to get pregnant, which can then be discussed with their healthcare provider.
 Importantly, the calculator will also indicate the chances of a live birth if all the advice is followed.

 What difference will this project make?